AnnaSyme/wfs-VGP/README.md

 * If you will be using real vertebrate genome data, it is likely you will need more Galaxy storage.
 Contact the Galaxy Australia team to discuss/request.
 * Import your real data sets into Galaxy.
 * Or, to use real VGP data, go to **Upload Data: Choose remote files: Genome Ark: species** and choose a species.
-* Note: not all species have data from all Hifi, HiC and bionano sources.
+* Note: not all species have data from all Hifi and HiC sources.
 * Note that you will likely have to convert the data into the correct formats required.
 Alternatively, modify the workflows themselves to accept the data in the formats you have.

 ## Is there anything I need to change in the workflows?